 This time I wanted to mix things up.
 I chose to make the drips on this cake with my easy mirror glaze recipe!

-It made this cake a bit more exciting, and a bit scary.
+It made this cake a bit more exciting but also a bit scary.
 I had a hard time sleeping the night before making this cake, because I wasn’t sure the concept would work.

 Doing anything for the first time is a bit nerve wracking.
 But I stayed true to the idea, and was convinced a mirror glaze would be an awesome medium for drips.